RaymondCM/topic_store/docs/README.md

 - [x] Support for GridFS or document splitting via list declaration in the scenario files.
 - [x] ~~Integration of https://github.com/DreamingRaven/python-ezdb~~
 - [x] Added partial support for TLS/Auth in MongoClient (use uri arg or convert.py with -u)
-- [ ] Added support for TLS/Auth in MongoClient and infer from mongo configs
+- [x] Added support for TLS/Auth in MongoClient and infer from mongo configs
+- [x] Added image compression and quantisation (bi directional)